ItsZyad/KingdomsMC/standards.md

         - narrate "Subpaths are cool!"
 ```

 All naming and spacing conventions mentioned in above sections apply to subpaths.
-Subpath name must be camel-cased and be preceded by one empty line.
+Subpath name must be in Pascal-cased and be preceded by one empty line.

 Optionally, in cases where a script has too many subpaths, the submitter may opt to add a deliniator between them in the following format: